BA cancels flights from London as global IT outage causes chaos

 Thousands of passengers stranded

-British Airways has cancelled all its flights from London's two biggest airports until Saturday evening after a global computer system outage caused confusion and chaos, with thousands of passengers queuing for hours and planes left stuck on runways.
+British Airways cancelled all its flights from London's two biggest airports after a global computer system failure caused confusion and chaos, with thousands of passengers queuing for hours and planes left stuck on runways.

-The airline, which said there was no evidence the problem had been caused by a cyber attack, said terminals at Heathrow and Gatwick had become extremely congested because of the IT failure and all BA flights scheduled before 5pm GMT had been cancelled.
+The airline, which said there was no evidence of a cyber attack, said the major outage meant it had been forced to cancel all scheduled flights from Heathrow and Gatwick and had also hit its call centres and website.

-"Please do not come to the airports.
-We have experienced a major IT system failure that is causing very severe disruption to our flight operations worldwide," said BA, part of Europe's largest airline group IAG.
+"Most long-haul flights due to land in London tomorrow are expected to arrive as normal, and we are working to restore our services from tomorrow, although some delays and disruption may continue into Sunday," said BA, part of Europe's largest airline group IAG.

-"We are extremely sorry for the inconvenience this is causing our customers and we are working to resolve the situation as quickly as possible."
+"We are extremely sorry for the inconvenience this is causing our customers during this busy holiday period."

 The problems, which passengers said had affected flights across Britain, came on a particularly busy weekend with a public holiday on Monday and many children starting their school half-term breaks.